microsoft/MoveBox-for-Microsoft-Rocketbox/MoveBox_OfflineVideoTracking/README.md

 1. Run your video throught VIBE

-2. Use the 3DPoseToCSV.py file to convert the output pkl to csv
+2. Use the 3DPoseToCSV.py file to convert the output pkl to csv.
+We have attached an example file for demo purposes.

 ```bash
 python 3DPoseToCSV.py --vibe_output ./vibe_output.pkl --output_folder ./